-The optimal choice is to target buyers who are engaging with your company who are a good fit.
+The optimal choice is to target buyers who are engaging with your company and who are a good fit.
 Both types of salespeople, legacy and inbound, understand how to find their ideal buyers.
 However, the next step in analyzing if those particular ideal buyers are a good fit is where legacy salespeople fail and inbound salespeople thrive.

-The first stage of the Inbound Sales Methodology is the Identify stage where salespeople start to pinpoint leads from a large selection of strangers.
+The first stage of the Inbound Sales Methodology is the Identify stage, where salespeople start to pinpoint leads from a large selection of strangers.

 Unfortunately, legacy salespeople skip this step altogether.
 Instead of identifying active leads, they decide to connect with any leads that they feel are their ideal buyers.
 They use traditional marketing tactics like cold calling and buying mailing lists to generate leads.

 On the other hand, inbound sales teams approach the Identify stage in a modern way.
 They analyze the market to see which leads are active within the buyer's journey.
 Additionally, inbound sales teams use technology to their advantage.
 With the proper software, they can determine:

 - Who is visiting their website